- Using Salsa as a Pizza Sauce

 A sauce is typically a liquidy, smooth mixture that is added to food to improve the flavor.
 It can be thick or thin and is frequently made with a mixture of spices, herbs, and other ingredients.

 On the other hand, salsa is a delicious, chunky concoction used as a dipping sauce or topping.
 It frequently has chili peppers or other seasonings added to it and generally has diced tomatoes, onions, peppers, and other vegetables.
-But as you can see, it is a great alternative to use salsa as pizza sauce.
+But as you can see, salsa is a great alternative to pizza sauce.

 Benefits of Making Your Pizza Sauce